egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

     1 - SHA-1
     2 - SHA-256
+<p></p>
 How do I generate SSHFP records?
 ================================

-You can use ssh-keygen to generate the records using the -r parameter, followed by the hostname (which does not affect the fingerprints so you can specify whatever you like instead)
+The `ssh-keygen` utility generates the records using the `-r` parameter, followed by the hostname (which does not affect the fingerprints so you can specify whatever you like instead)
 Example

-Using ssh-keygen and CentOS:
+Using `ssh-keygen` and CentOS:

 ```
 [root@localhost ~]# ssh-keygen -r my.domain.com